 At 2.8 miles, you will encounter a lava flow that the trail goes right through, making for some unsteady footing.
 To your left (south), there is a fantastic view of a canyon full of saguaros that drops precipitously down to the Salt River.
 You can make out some mountains in the Superstitions if you're familiar enough with that area.
 SR88 is also very prominent.

 After the lava flow, the trail crosses a valley and meets FR336.
 Make a left onto this road and follow it for about 0.15 miles to where the Vineyard Trail picks up again.
 This junction is well marked and seems to be where the road ends, although mapping shows it goes further to the south.

 From there, the trail follows ridgelines of the area on its way up to the Mills Ridge TH, where it ends.
 Steep sections are interspersed between the level sections.
 Each steep section seems to get just a little harder as you near the end of the trail.
-From Mills Ridge, you can start to follow the Four Peaks Trail #130 all the way to the Lone Pine TH (on another hike maybe).
-One-Way Notice:
+From Mills Ridge, you can start to follow the Four Peaks Trail #130 all the way to the Lone Pine TH (on another hike, maybe).

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.